McDonaldAndrew-ETSU/McDonaldAndrew-ETSU/README.md

 - 👋 Hi, I’m @McDonaldAndrew-ETSU, my real name is Andrew and I am currently a student at East Tennessee State University!
 - 👀 I’m interested in video games, cars, computers, phyisical fitness, and programming!
-- 🌱 I’m currently learning C#, .NET, and devoloping my skills further in HTML, Java, and SQL
+- 🌱 I’m currently learning all about C#, .NET, and devoloping my skills further in HTML, Java, and SQL
 - 💞️ I’m looking to collaborate on internships or job opportunities working from home!
 - 📫 How to reach me ...
 Email: mcdonaldai@etsu.edu